Support (Y)our Journey

 Frequently Asked Questions

-Instead, the likeliest funding model will be a membership fee.
+My highest priority is developing Sleevehead Forum into a self-sustaining community.
+To help fund it, there will be a membership fee.
 This will help support travel, web hosting and operating expenses required to encourage artisan participation as well as set-up and run the Sleevehead Forum.

 Besides becoming a member, you can also support us by: